-Deloitte & Touche LLP ("Deloitte") audited our consolidated financial statements for the year ended December 31, 2015.
-As discussed below, our Audit Committee considers Deloitte to be well qualified and has appointed Deloitte as our independent registered public accounting firm, to audit our consolidated financial statements for the year ending December 31, 2016 and to prepare a report on this audit.
+Deloitte & Touche LLP ("Deloitte") audited our 2016 consolidated financial statements and our internal control over financial reporting.
+As discussed below, our Audit Committee considers Deloitte to be well qualified and has appointed Deloitte as our independent registered public accounting firm for the year ending December 31, 2017 and to prepare reports on these audits.

-This proposal asks you to ratify the appointment of Deloitte as our independent registered public accounting firm.
+This proposal asks you to ratify the appointment of Deloitte as our independent registered public accounting firm for 2017.
 Although we are not required to obtain such ratification from our shareowners, the Board of Directors believes it is sound corporate governance practice to do so.
 If the appointment of Deloitte is not ratified, the Audit Committee will reconsider the appointment.

 A representative of Deloitte is expected to be present at the Annual Meeting of Shareowners, will have the opportunity to make a statement and is expected to be available to respond to appropriate questions by shareowners.
 The following sections provide additional information about our Audit Committee, its selection of Deloitte, Deloitte's fees and related matters.